Skip to content

 The runHorloge method will then execute:

-private void runClock(){
+private void runHorloge(){

-// loop until told to stop
+// we don't stop until we're told to stop

-while( ! endClock){
+while( ! finHorloge){

-// get the current time
+// time recovery

-// display it in the T field
+// it is displayed in the T

 try{